chika-games/RPG-Maker-Specifications/README.md

 * [LCF Save Data (LSD)](#lcf-save-data-lsd)
 * [License](#license)

-## About The Specifications
+## About the Specifications
 All of the specifications within this repository are written with independence in mind; all relevant information is included, and they make no reference to each other.

-Each specification includes a table that specifies its __Version__, __Status__, and __License__ information.
+Each specification includes a table that specifies its __Version__ and __License__ information.

-__Version__ indicates the relevant document's version and follows a major.minor.revision format.
-The document may include a _Document Changes_ section that lists any notable changes between versions.

-__Status__ indicates the status of a document's information.
-There are three main values this field can take: _Researching_, _Finalization_, and _Complete_.

-_Researching_ means a specification is in the drafting phase and is presenting information that was being researched at the time of writing.
-As such, documents marked as _Researching_ shouldn't be relied upon for accurate information.

-_Finalization_ is used when a format has been completely researched, and its specification is being written to detail the research.
-Though incomplete, information within _Finalization_ documents should be taken as trustworthy unless otherwise noted (see _Speculation_).

-_Complete_ means a specification completely describes its respective file format in detail.
-These documents may be relied upon for accurate information unless otherwise noted (see _Speculation_).

-In addition to the three statuses above, documents may also be marked as _Speculation_.
-This means some information contained is only an educated guess and has not been totally confirmed.
-Any speculated information will be superscripted with a question mark (?).
-Take this information with a grain of salt.
+__Version__ provides the relevant document's version.
+This field has three potential values:
+* _Researching_ means the specification is still being researched and drafted.
+* _Finalizing_ all relevant research has completed, and the specification is undergoing finalization.
+* A completed specification will have a major.minor.revision version format.

-__License__ provides a document's copyright license.
+__License__ provides a specification's copyright license.
+All specifications are provided under the [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.

 ## XYZ Images (XYZ)
 XYZ files are used by RPG Maker 2000/2003 to store image data.